SAP-samples/cloud-espm-cloud-native/README.md

 ### Circuit Breaker
 In ESPM this pattern is showcased via sale service.
 This service needs to compute the tax amount for a Sales Order.
 This is done by hitting an external [Tax Service](./tax-service).
 If the Tax Service is unreachable, instead of throwing an error, a fallback mechanism executes the logic and default tax value is returned.
-Resilience 4j library is used to implement Circuit breaker patterns.
+Resilience4j library is used to implement Circuit breaker patterns.
 To see the pattern in action follow these steps-
 * Navigate to tax-service folder
 * Run the application [Locally as Spring Boot Application](./tax-service/README.md#running-locally-as-spring-boot-application)